jrcpulliam/github-for-developers-7/docs/athens.md

-# Welcome to Athens
+# Welcome to My Home Town

+_Athens, GA_

-Athens is a town in northeast Georgia (USA).
+- Athens is a town in northeast Georgia (USA).
+- It is best known as a college town, and for its music scene.